amoldybuffalo/image_processor/README.md

-A simple application to automatically execute porcesses on images.
+A simple application to automatically execute processes on images.

 To install python dependency libraries:
 `pip3 install pygtk wand numpy opencv-python`